 Kandiyohi County Water Planning Cost-Share Program

-The State of Minnesota annually provides grant dollars along with a match from the County to implement the Comprehensive Water Plan.
+The State of Minnesota annually provides grant dollars to implement the Comprehensive Water Plan.

 These grant dollars have been made available to individuals, organizations, and local government units to cost-share projects which address surface and groundwater issues.

 The funds are disbursed by the Kandiyohi County Soil & Water Conservation District (SWCD) and are used to meet the priorities, goals, objectives, and action steps in the County Water Plan.